spinnylights/vulkan-notes/vulkan_notes.md

 on an already-mapped memory object, for instance).
-It does take care of basic synchronization and has a flag you can set if you want to map the memory persistently, but you still need to take care of flushing and invalidating the memory if it's not host-coherent.
+It does take care of basic synchronization and has a flag you can set if you want to map the memory persistently, but you still need to take care of flushing and invalidating the host cache ranges if it's not host-coherent.
 See ["Memory mapping"](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/memory_mapping.html) in the VMA docs for more info.